 1. The Bubbles: As the air is pumped into the tube, it forms bubbles.
 When these bubbles rise and reach the surface of the water, they burst, creating the characteristic ‘blub-blub’ sound.
 The size and speed of the bubbles can affect the noise level.
 Larger, faster bubbles tend to be noisier when they burst.

 2. The Air Pump: The air pump itself can also contribute to the noise.
-As it works to pump airOpens in a new tab. into the tube, it can vibrate, creating a humming or buzzing sound.
+As it works to pump air into the tube, it can vibrate, creating a humming or buzzing sound.
 The intensity of this noise can depend on the quality of the pump and the surface it’s placed on.

 So, in essence, the noise from a sponge filter is a byproduct of its operation.
 However, as we’ve seen, there are ways to mitigate this noise and achieve a quieter, more peaceful tank environment.